 “But mine was persistent and then they ended up having to take my adrenals out just to stop the connection altogether, but then that causes other problems along the way.”

-These other problems are those that arise from living life with no fear — quite literally.
+These “other problems” are caused by living life with no fear — quite literally.
 When Cernik descended one of the tallest towers in the UK on a rope, he was fitted with bands by cognitive scientists that measured his body’s response.
 These instruments showed that the British man’s body did not react at all as it should have in a normal person.

 Scientists believe Cernik’s condition is due to the removal of his adrenal glands during the brain surgery, for which the consequences go beyond just a fearless life.
 Without any adrenaline in his body, which acts as a sort of painkiller, even a slight injury can be really painful.
-Also, Cernik doesn’t just feel fear, he’s also devoid of just about any exciting emotion, which makes it incredibly challenging to keep himself motivated.
+Also, Cernik isn’t just completely fearless, he’s also devoid of just about any exciting emotion, which makes it incredibly challenging to keep himself motivated.

 Fear can be your worst enemy, but also your greatest ally